guerreroda/RDatosEcu/README.md

 # RDatosEcu

+This package allows for downloading updated statistics for Ecuador.

-To find tickets and variables see dict.xlsx
+Tickets and variables are described in dict.xlsx

 ## Installation